havelessbemore/dastal/docs/classes/arraylist.md

 ▸ **remove**(`index`: *number*): *undefined* \| T

-Retrieves and removes the element at the given index
+Retrieves and removes the element at the given index.

+A negative index can be used to indicate an offset from the end of the list.
+For example, -2 refers to the second to last element of the list.

 #### Parameters: